-On antenatal ultrasound they may present as a nuchal cyst and may show septations +/- evidence of fetal anasarca/hydrops fetalis.
+On prenatal ultrasound, they may present as a nuchal cyst and may show septations +/- evidence of fetal anasarca/hydrops fetalis.
 The presence of septations may indicate a poorer outcome.
-Greater volumes (>75 mm3 according to one study 9) are thought to correlate with increased karyotypic abnormality and poorer fetal outcome 9-10.
+Greater volumes (>75 mm3 according to one study 9) are thought to correlate with increased karyotypic abnormality and more unfortunate fetal outcome 9,10.

-Commonly seen as a hypo-attenuating ill defined cystic mass.
+Commonly seen as a hypoattenuating ill-defined neck cystic mass.

 Reported signal characteristics include:

-- T1: predominantly low signal unless there are haemorrhagic components
+- T1: predominantly low signal unless there are hemorrhagic components

 - T2: predominantly high signal

 - T1C+ (Gd): no enhancement on any component except occasional faint enhancement of rim

 Management may be by surgical excision or by injection with OK-432, a preparation containing Streptococcus pyogenes antigens, which induces an inflammatory response and subsequent obliteration of the abnormal cavities.
 Most fetuses with cystic hygromas have a poor prognosis although it may improve in utero on its own in a tiny proportion of cases.
 Spontaneous remission does not necessarily exclude an abnormal karyotype.